Visitors to Canada Insurance Defined

 Who Needs Visitors to Canada Insurance?

-There are various types of temporary residents to Canada, most of whom requires a visa depending on their purpose of visit.
-There is the student visa, the tourist visa, work permits, and a lot of others.
+There are various types of temporary residents to Canada, most of whom require a visa depending on their purpose of visit.
+There is a student visa, a tourist visa, work permits, and a lot of others.

 Visitors to Canada insurance is not required to apply for a temporary residence visa but it is important as it protects you and your loved ones from the unexpected costs of medical services which could result from an injury or illness during the trip.